+Since the TARP was enacted in 2008, CBO estimates the net costs to be recorded in the budget through 2012 will amount to \$29 billion.
+CBO currently expects that the budgetary cost of the TARP will ultimately total \$31 billion.

-CBO estimates that outlays for deposit insurance and higher education also will be greater in 2012 than they were in 2011, when both programs recorded negative outlays.
-Net outlays for deposit insurance were negative \$9 billion last year, reflecting receipts from repayments of loans that the federal government made to stabilize the corporate credit union system.
-CBO anticipates that net outlays for deposit insurance will amount to a positive \$7 billion this year, as spending to resolve failed institutions will exceed receipts from premiums paid by financial institutions.
-Mandatory outlays for higher education include subsidies for student loans made in the current year, revisions to the subsidy costs of loans made in previous years, and mandatory spending for the Federal Pell Grant Program.
-Together, those transactions produced net negative outlays of \$31 billion in 2011; they are expected to rise by \$13 billion this year, to negative \$18 billion.7 unemployment compensation: A lower unemployment rate is anticipated to drive down costs by \$25 billion-or more than 20 percent-from last year's levels.
+of \$31 billion in 2011; they are expected to rise by \$13 billion this year, to negative \$18 billion.

+Overall, outlays for programs in the income security category are expected to tumble by \$48 billion (or nearly 12 percent) this year.
+The largest decrease is for unemployment compensation: A lower unemployment rate is anticipated to drive down costs by \$25 billion-or more than 20 percent-from last year's levels.
 In addition, the expiration of the Making Work Pay tax credit reduced outlays for the refundable portion of that credit by \$18 billion.
 In contrast, spending for some income security programs, such as the Supplemental Nutrition Assistance Program and child nutrition, will rise this year-by 4 percent and 5 percent, respectively.